realKarthikNair/markdown-resume/README.md

 1. Open `docs/resume.md` in your favorite text editor (e.g., VSCode, Notepad, Vim).
 2. Update the content with your personal information, education, work experience, projects, skills, awards, and languages.

+> Note: I have introduced some custom Markdown syntax to enhance the formatting options.
+They are documented [here](./docs/markdown_basics.md) alongside standard Markdown syntax.

 3. Save the changes.

-> 💡 You might need to know Markdown syntax to customize the format.
-Read [this](./docs/markdown_basics.pdf) to learn it in 4 minutes.
-Custom markdown syntax is also documented.

 ### (optional) Edit CSS